-- 1. Discharge status of deceased or - Follow-up status=deceased and date of difference between index procedure and death date is <= 30 or - 30-day follow-up status=deceased, death date is missing, and difference between index procedure and follow-up assessment date is <=75 days.2 In-hospital or 30-day stroke: - 1.
-In-hospital event=ischemic, hemorrhagic, or undetermined stroke or - 2.
-Follow-up event= ischemic, hemorrhagic, or undetermined stroke and date of difference between index procedure and event date is <=30.
+- 1. Discharge status of deceased or - 2.
+Follow-up status=deceased and date of difference between index procedure and death date is <= 30 or - 3.
+30-day follow-up status=deceased, death date is missing, and difference between index procedure and follow-up assessment date is <=75 days.2

+In-hospital or 30-day stroke:

-- 1) In-hospital event=unplanned vascular surgery or intervention and decrease between pre procedure hemoglobin and the lowest post procedure hemoglobin is at least 3 g/dL or - 2) In-hospital event=transapical related event, transaortic related event, bleeding at access site, hematoma at access site, retroperitoneal bleeding, gastrointestinal bleed, genitourinary bleed, other bleed, or hemorrhagic stroke and at least one of the following must be true:
+- 1. In-hospital event=ischemic, hemorrhagic, or undetermined stroke or - 2.
+Follow-up event= ischemic, hemorrhagic, or undetermined stroke and date of difference between index procedure and event date is <= 30. - In-hospital or 30 Day VARC major or life-threatening disabling bleed: - In-hospital event=unplanned vascular surgery or intervention and decrease between pre procedure hemoglobin and the lowest post procedure hemoglobin is at least 3 g/dL or

+- 2. In-hospital event=transapical related event, transaortic related event, bleeding at access site, hematoma at access site, retroperitoneal bleeding, gastrointestinal bleed, genitourinary bleed, other bleed, or hemorrhagic stroke and at least one of the following must be true: - i.
-- i.
 Decrease between pre procedure hemoglobin and the lowest post procedure hemoglobin is at least 3 g/dL or - ii.
-At least 2 units of RBC/whole blood transfused. - 3) Discharge status of deceased with a vascular primary cause of death or - 4) Follow-up event=major bleeding event or life-threatening bleeding and date of difference between index procedure and event date is <=30 or - 5) Follow-up status of deceased and difference between index procedure and death date is <=30 days (or death date is missing, documentation includes a vascular primary cause of death, and difference between index procedure and follow-up assessment date is <=75 days).
+At least 2 units of RBC/whole blood transfused. - 3.
+Discharge status of deceased with a vascular primary cause of death or - 4.
+Follow-up event=major bleeding event or life-threatening bleeding and date of difference between index procedure and event date is <=30 or - 5.
+Follow-up status of deceased and difference between index procedure and death date is <=30 days (or death date is missing, documentation includes a vascular primary cause of death, and difference between index procedure and follow-up assessment date is <=75 days).